Playland (Vancouver): Attractions

 As of 2018, Playland is home to 39 attractions.
 Interactive attractions at Playland including a climbing wall, face painting, the Glass House funhouse, and mini golf.
 Playland also has a haunted house attraction and shooting gallery, although these attractions are not included in the park's admission fee and require an additional fee for entry.

 The amusement park also has an arcade and a number of carnival games; including a balloon popping darts game, ring toss, Skee-Ball, and Whac-A-Mole.

 In addition to interactive attractions, the park also holds a number of amusement rides, including three roller coasters.
-In November 2022, the PNE announced it acquired a launched roller coaster from Zamperla for $9-million.
-The amusement park plans to open the new roller coaster in 2024.
+In November 2022, the PNE announced it acquired a launched roller coaster from Zamperla for $9-million, with plans to open the new roller coaster in 2024.

 Past attractions

-Past attractions at Playland included the "Nintendo Power Zone", an area where guests could play the latest games for Nintendo and PlayStation video game consoles; and a maze built out of covered chain link fencing.
-Corkscrewe was the last roller coaster removed from the amusement park, closing in 2018.
+Past attractions at Playland included the "Nintendo Power Zone", an area where guests could play the latest games for Nintendo and PlayStation video game consoles; and "The Maze"- built out of covered chain link fencing located where the Revelation was installed.
+Corkscrew was the last roller coaster removed from the amusement park, closing in 2018.

-Temporary rides
+The PNE Summer Fair Rides

-In addition to the permanent rides installed at the amusement park, West Coast Amusements (WCA) also brings in temporary rides to Hastings Park for the PNE's annual fair from mid-late August to early September.
-WCA operates a travelling carnival circuit whose inventory includes over 100 amusement rides such as Ferris Wheels, Hurricane, Music Express, and Scrambler.
-However, the lineup of rides that the WCA brings to the PNE varies from year-to-year.
+In addition to the permanent rides installed at Playland; West Coast Amusements (WCA) also brings in travelling rides to Hastings Park for the PNE's Summer Fair (from mid-late August to early September).
+WCA operates a travelling carnival circuit whose inventory includes over 100 amusement rides such as Ferris Wheels, Hurricane, Himalaya, Twister, and Gravitron, plus kid and family attractions.
+However, the lineup of rides that WCA brings varies from year-to-year.
+Some notable past WCA attractions are: Chance Skydiver, Larson Super Loops (and more modern versions including the newest "Fireball"), A.R.M.
+Qasar, A.R.M.
+Skymaster, Weber 1001 Nachts, Several Wisdom Gravitron models, Dartron Zendar, Fabbri Evolution, Zamperla Power Surge, Chance Chaos, Zamperla "FootLoose", Tivoli/A.R M. Orbiter, Tivoli/A.R.M Spin Out, and the first ever built Moser Twin Flip, plus an amazing array of kiddie, family, and dark ride attractions to entertain every member of your family.